-- A. A major in Russian and East Central European Studies consists of at least 34 credits: - 1.
-At least 34 credits shall be selected from the following content courses in at least three fields: Geography 12 (The Soviet Union) 2 credits; History 141 (Russian History and Civilization to the End of the 18th Century) 3 credits; History 142 (Russian History and Civilization in the 19th and 20th Centuries) 3 credits; History 143 (History of Eastern and Central Europe from the Origin to the Congress of Vienna) 3 credits; History 144 (History of Eastern and Central Europe in the 19th and 20th Centuries) 3 credits; Philosophy 131 (History of Pre-Revolutionary Russian Philosophy) 3 credits; Philosophy 132 (The Development of Soviet Ideology) 3 credits; Political Science 162 (Government and Politics of the Soviet Union) 3 credits; Political Science 182 (The Foreign Policy of the Soviet Union) 3 credits; Russian and East Central European Studies 199 (Special Work) 1 to 3 credits. - 2.
-The remainder of the 34 credits shall be in related courses chosen in consultation with the Russian and East Central European Studies Adviser. - 3.
+- A. A major in Russian and East Central European Studies consists of at least 34 credits: - At least 24 credits shall be selected from the following content courses in at least three fields: Geography 130 (The Soviet Union); History 141-142 (Russian History and Civilization); History 143-144 (Eastern and Central Europe); Philosophy 131 (History of Pre-Revolutionary Russian Philosophy); Philosophy 132 (Development of Soviet Ideology); Political Science 162 (Government and Politics of the Soviet Union); Political Science 182 (Foreign Policy of the Soviet Union); Russian and East Central European Studies 199 (Special Work) one to three credits. - The remainder of the 34 credits shall be in related courses chosen in consultation with the Russian and East Central European Studies Adviser. - 3.
 Four semesters of Russian, or any other language of the area, beyond the first year level are required. - B. A minor in Russian and East Central European Studies consists of at least 24 credits: - 1.
-At least 16 credits selected from among the content courses. - 2.
-The remaining credits shall be related courses chosen in consultation with the Russian and East Central European Studies adviser. - 3.
+At least 16 credits selected from among the content courses.

+- 2. The remaining credits shall be related courses chosen in consultation with the Russian and East Central European Studies adviser. - 3.
 Eight credits of Russian, or any other language of the area, beyond the first year level are strongly recommended.